SignalGo/SignalGo-full-net/README.md

 7.Using best security algoritm for send or receive data

-8.call methods from http GET protocol(like browser) and manage Controllers like asp.net MVC
+8.call methods from http GET and POST protocol (like call from browser) or upload and download files and manage Controllers like asp.net MVC

 and other fetures...